 Are there lies that we believed as a child that impact us and keep us from being the parent God wants us to be?

 Are there actions or reactions in your parenting that need to be viewed from an adult lens rather than what was modeled or said to you when you were a child?
-Are there lies we are believing that stem from our culture?
+Are there partial truths we are believing that stem from our culture?
 The neighbors?
 Or other parents?

 It has been amazing to me through the years as I’ve interacted with many parents how we as Christians will justify our words, our negative reactions, and sometimes anger at our child.
 Our disrespect of our child’s perspective, feelings, or requests can easily be overlooked.
 After all, we’re the parent and think we know best.